Lossar/TDT05_colorization/README.md

 Colorful Image Colorization was regarded as one of the best black and white image colorization algorithms when it was released back in 2016.
 As mentioned in the subject introduction, this is what our project was heavily inspired by.
 Similarly to our algorithm, the training data is practically free, because any color photo can be used as a training example by separating its channels into input and superivsory signal.

 ![Image of Colorful Image Colorization prediction](imgs_out/ECCV_SIGGRAPH_test.png?raw=true "Colorful Image Colorization Prediction")

+The ECCV 16, which was released along with the research paper, creates relatively good colorized images, and according to them their methods successfully fooled humans on 32 % of the trials which beated any previous method by a significant margin, at the time of its release.

 ### DeOldify: Self-Supervision through proprietary NoGAN
 DeOldify is one of the biggest in-coloring models in terms of use.
 The model is vailable for use online through [DeepAI](https://deepai.org/machine-learning-model/colorizer), and as part of the image restoration offered by [MyHeritage](https://www.myheritage.no/incolor).